zacharyt-cs/reddit-data-engineering/README.md

 * Clone this repository locally

 ### Create a Google Cloud Project
 1. Go to [Google Cloud](https://console.cloud.google.com/) and create a new project.
+I set the id to 'de-r-stocks'.
 2. Go to IAM and [create a Service Account](https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account) with these roles:
   * BigQuery Admin
   * Storage Admin
   * Storage Object Admin
   * Viewer
-3. Download the Service Account credentials, rename it to `google_credentials.json` and store it in `$HOME/.google/credentials/`.
+3. Download the Service Account credentials, rename it to `de-r-stocks.json` and store it in `$HOME/.google/credentials/`.
 4. On the Google console, enable the following APIs:
   * IAM API
   * IAM Service Account Credentials API